 Editorial: This is the article in a newspaper or magazine that’s written by or on behalf of an editor that gives an opinion on an issue.
 It’s the sections of a newspaper or magazine that feature stories and news information.
 Editorial refers to anything that relates to the parts of a publication, whether print or online, that contain news and information, as opposed to advertising.

 Media training: This is something you typically do with your publicist, who essentially helps prepare you to speak with the press.
-They work with you before an interview or during a campaign, helping to shape your message and delivery so that you feel prepared, come off confident and relaxed, and convey the message you want conveyed in an interview.
+They work with you before an interview or during a campaign, helping to shape your message and delivery so that you feel prepared, come off confident and relaxed, and convey the message you want to be conveyed in an interview.
 It can be very strategic in nature.

 The views expressed in this article are solely that of the individual(s) providing them,